Bhutan Travel Specialist, Druk Air Representative (Royal Bhutan Airlines)

 Sangchhen Dorji Lhuendrup Lhakhang

-A temple and nunnery perched on a ridge and overlooking Toebesa, Punakha and Wangduephodrang valleys.
-The temple is consecrated by His Holiness and was attended by His Majesty the King, the Fourth Druk Gyalpo, members of the royal family along with hundreds of people from Punakha.
-The temple is dedicated to the bodhisattva of compassion.
+Sangchhen Dorji Lhuendrup Lhakhang temple and nunnery, gracefully perched on a ridge, offers sweeping views of the Toebesa, Punakha, and Wangduephodrang valleys.
+Dedicated to the Bodhisattva of Compassion, it holds deep spiritual significance.
+The temple was consecrated by His Holiness in a sacred ceremony attended by His Majesty the King, the Fourth Druk Gyalpo, members of the royal family, and hundreds of devoted pilgrims from Punakha, marking it as a revered site of prayer and devotion.

 Chorten Nyingpo